sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 <div class="note">

-Variables defined with `var` can be modified, but must specify their type.
+Variables defined with `var` can be modified but must specify their type.
 Variables created with `let` can have their types inferred, but their value cannot be changed during the shader.

 </div>